abstractinfrastructure/k8s-intro-tutorials/examples/wordpress/README.md

 $ kubectl get pods --watch
 ```

-6. With both MySQL and WordPress up and running, use the `minikube service` command to access the WordPress deployment.
+6. With both MySQL and WordPress up and running, visit the IP:Port combo from the command below in a browser to access
+the WordPress deployment.
 ```
-$ minikube service wordpress
+$ echo $(docker inspect -f '{{.NetworkSettings.Networks.kind.IPAddress}}' kind-control-plane):80
 ```

 At this point, you should see the WordPress default installation and configuration page.
 You can configure it and